cy-srds/mtb-example-process-test/README.md

 **Note:** The PSoC&trade; 6 Bluetooth&reg; LE pioneer kit (CY8CKIT-062-BLE) and the PSoC&trade; 6 Wi-Fi Bluetooth&reg; pioneer kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
 The ModusToolbox&trade; software requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

-The AIROC&trade; CYW20829 Bluetooth&reg; kit (CYW920829M2EVB-01) ships with KitProg3 version 2.30 installed.
-The ModusToolbox&trade; software requires KitProg3 with latest version 2.40.
-Before using this code example, make sure that the board is upgraded to KitProg3.
-The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
-If you do not upgrade, you will see an error such as "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software setup